lkoepsel/AVR_C/README.md

 ### blink:
 Essentially the same as the Arduino blink sketch.
 LED can be set to any Arduino pin (0-13).

+### chario:
+Simple character I/O test using the UART.
+The USB cable is the only cable required.

 ### pinMode:
 Demo file for using pinMode(), provides a short digital waveform on a pin to demonstrate pinMode is working.